Change Widget Styles with CSS

 4. .annotation-p_HomeSum This selects element within the line chart that are used to display the identifier p_HomeSum.

-Styling options for Linecharts
+Styling Options for Linecharts

 The tables below reference some of the CSS selectors and properties that apply to Line Chart Widgets.